-The Company does not apply any corporate governance practices over and above those required by law and regulations other than the ones indicated in this Report.
-Details on the Strategies and Investments Committee and the organization Model adopted by the Company pursuant to legislative decree 231/2001 may be found in sections 6 and 11.3.
+Autogrill does not apply corporate governance practices over and above those required by law and regulations other than the ones indicated in this Report.
+Details on the Strategies and Investments Committee and the organization Model adopted by the Company pursuant to Legislative Decree 231/2001 may be found in sections 6 and 11.3.